josgrc711/post-install-config/README.md

 - Windows 10</b> (21H2)

-<h2>List of Prerequisites</h2>

-Setting up a VPN in a virtual machine and doing a few exercises.
+<h2>Setting up a VPN in a virtual machine and doing a few exercises</h2>